tynave/PriconneReTL-Installer/README.md

 ## Usage / Operations

-### The application is capable of the following operations (regarding the translation patch):
+### The application is capable of the following operations:

 ### Install:
 If you have never used the translation patch before, or you don't have it currently installed, select the *Install* operation press the *Start!* button, and the application will download and install it for you.